Prime splittings of Determinantal Ideals

-But $\Delta$ is not closed with respect to the labeling given in Figure~\ref{Fig1} (c).
-Since the vertex $1$ takes the first position in two facets $\{1,2\}$ and $\{1,3,4\}$, and the vertex $5$ takes the first position in the facet $\{5,7\}$, and the second position in the facet $\{4,5,6\}$.
-However the simplicial complex is closed, since one may find a labeling on its vertices with respect to which $\Delta$ is closed.}
+\begin{Example} Consider again the hypergraph of Figure~\ref{Fig:clique-decomposition:B}, which is not closed.
+For example, vertex 2 takes the first position in two hyperedges 289 and 238, and vertex 4 takes the first position in the edge 46 and the second position in the hyperedge~347. \end{Example}